djgoldsmith/Pandoc-IEEE-Paper/ExamplePaper.md

 Writing papers in Word Sucks.
 But LaTeX is (apparently) hard to use.

 I love writing things in Markdown.
 Its bloody awesome.

+This time I am testing if It works Via a Fork.
+We did have to click on Actions,  then enable it first.

+Hopefully its Forking Amazing.

 # Motivation